Few-Shot Object Detection and Viewpoint Estimation for Objects in the Wild: Method

-where $\otimes$ represents channel-wise multiplication and $\featQ$ has the same number of channels as $\featC$.
-By jointly training the query encoder $\QueryEncoder$ and the class encoder $\ClassEncoder$ with this reweighting module, it is possible to learn to generate meaningful reweighting vectors~$\featC$. ($\QueryEncoder$ and $\ClassEncoder$ actually share their weights, except the first layer~\cite{metarcnn2019}.)
+where $\odot$ represents element-wise multiplication (Hadamard product) and $\featQ$ has the same number of channels as $\featC$.
+By jointly training the query encoder $\QueryEncoder$ and the class encoder $\ClassEncoder$ with this reweighting module, it is possible to learn to generate meaningful reweighting vectors~$\featC$. $\QueryEncoder$ and $\ClassEncoder$ actually share their weights, except the first layer~\cite{metarcnn2019}.

 We choose to rely on a slightly more complex aggregation scheme.
 The fact is that feature subtraction is a different but also effective way to measure similarity between image features~\cite{ammiratoTDID18,Kuo2019ShapeMaskLT}.
 The image embedding $\featQ$ itself, without any reweighting, contains relevant information too.
-Our aggregation thus concatenates the three forms of the query feature:
+Our aggregation thus concatenates the three forms:

 where $[\cdot, \cdot, \cdot]$ represents channel-wise concatenation.
-The last part of the aggregated features in Eq.\,\eqref{eq:featAgg} is independent of the class data.
-As observed experimentally (Sect.\,\ref{sec:ExpDet}), this partial disentanglement does not only improve few-shot detection performance, it also reduces the variation introduced by the randomness of support samples.
+The last part of the aggregated features in Eq.~\eqref{eq:featAgg} is independent of the class data. \yang{As observed experimentally in Table~\ref{tab:DetAblation}, this partial disentanglement does not only improve few-shot detection performance, it also reduces the variation introduced by the randomness of support samples.}